jonathanmeneses/TOP-Connect-Four/README.md

     * Similar to the previous type, but this time, start from the leftmost column of each row, beginning from the bottom row and moving up.
     * For each starting point, move diagonally up and to the right, collecting cells until you reach the top row or the rightmost column.
     * Also, start from the bottom row and move diagonally up from each column, ensuring the diagonal can contain at least 4 cells.

+### Creating the Game Class

+Initializing the game class will mean that we need to support the following functionality:

+1. Getting and setting player symbols
+2. Getting player moves and control-flowing to place them
+3. Checking for game-playing conditions
+4. Ending the game and updating with the winner